 Maintaining your F-1 Status

 Certain rules apply to students in F-1 status.
 You maintain your F-1 status by following the rules set by federal laws and regulations for F-1 students.
 If you violate the rules, then you are “out of status.”
-Read carefully the information below to learn the most important ways of maintaining your F-1 status.
+Click the plus arrow and read carefully the information below to learn the most important ways of maintaining your F-1 status.

 In most cases, your passport must always be valid for six months into the future.
 If your passport is approaching the date six months before it expires, you should contact your embassy to ask about renewing it.
 Click here for a list of countries whose citizens are not required to have the six months validity into the future.

 - Make sure all fields in section 1 are correct.

 - Make sure the program level in section 4 is correct.

 - In section 5, the major field of study should be correct, and the expiration date (expected completion of studies) should be a date in the future.
 If you will not graduate by that date, you will need to process an extension BEFORE the expiration, or you will be “out of status.”

 Your I-94 is an online document issued when you enter the US.
 It must be valid for “Duration of Status” (D/S).
 If your I-94 was issued with an expiration date, you should see an OIPS advisor as soon as possible so we can work with you to have it changed to D/S. Click here to access your I-94 form.

 The Registrar defines full-time status, and details can be found in the University Catalog.
 In general: